zimolzak/psci-resource-proposal/README.md

 # (3) Team: Assembling a team with necessary expertise and other resources needed for implementing e-triggers

-Successful implementation and use of e-triggers depends on participation of many individuals at a site.
+Successful implementation and use of e-triggers depends on participation of many individuals at any given site.
 For example, buy-in from leadership as well as the user community of an organization is necessary for successful implementation.
-This section will guide users to identify those interested and invested in use of e-triggers for diagnostic safety measurement as well as identify those needed to accomplish e-trigger implementation.
+This section will guide users to identify those interested and invested in use of e-triggers for diagnostic safety measurement as well as identify all resources needed to accomplish e-trigger implementation.

 Key individuals within the organization may be involved in terms of